vrimar/construct-ui/src/utils/focus-manager/focus-manager.md

 @# Focus Manager
-A simple utility class for managing focus states.
-Must be explicitly set.
+A utility class for managing focus states.
+Note: must be explicitly initialized, preferably somewhere in your app root file.

 ```javascript
 import { FocusManager } from 'construct-ui';